-3.6.4 Determining the interventions necessary to optimise the achievement of the intended outcomes.
+3.7.4 Determining the interventions necessary to optimise the achievement of the intended outcomes.

 The Council deliver a highly acclaimed Tenant Participation Strategy.
 The Housing Service Review Group comprises tenants and residents and provides scrutiny of our service performance and the Housing Revenue Account.
-The group also undertake in-depth service reviews and have previously reviewed Housing Repairs, Housing Management and Customer Feedback.
+The group also undertake in-depth service reviews and have previously reviewed Housing Repairs, Housing Management and Customer Feedback and more recently, Housing Assets.
 At the conclusion of each review a report with recommendations is produced.

 Monthly performance reports are provided for scrutiny, with appropriate improvement plans developed where necessary.
-In particular, the Council's performance in Homelessness services is sector leading, and there has also been a significant improvement in performance on evictions for rent arrears through a more targeted and efficient approach.
+In particular, the Council's performance in Homelessness services is sector leading, and there has also been a significant improvement in performance on evictions for rent arrears through a more targeted and efficient approach is being developed.

-Ensuring openness and comprehensive stakeholder engagement.
+3.7.5 Ensuring openness and comprehensive stakeholder engagement.